NicoleJackson89/pp4-recipe-share/README.md

     -   Prep, cooking time and number of servings 1-6
     -   Ingredients and Instructions were added with more customizable text which gives a better view in the recipe detail and better user experience
     - Notes section if there were any optional extras to the recipe etc.
-    - The recipe can be submitted which would publish it or canceled, clicking either button will redirect the user to the home page.
+    - The recipe can be submitted which would publish it or cancel, clicking either button will redirect the user to the home page.
     - The user will be prompted with a success message after the recipe has been submitted.

 <details>